Veritas Advanced Supervision User Guide

 Select this check box to disable monitoring of employees in the department.
 If you select this option, you disable all the other options on this tab.
 However, the reviewers and department administrator can still access the department.
 Employees who are also monitored in other departments continue to be monitored in those departments.

-Review requirement for all policies
+Review requirement for

 Select All policies and specify the percentage of items to set the same monitoring policy for all types of items.
 For example, set this option to 5 to require that 5% of all types of items are captured and reviewed.